Showdowns set: Jags-Patriots in AFC, Vikings-Eagles in NFC

 In the NFC, Nick Foles and the resilient Philadelphia Eagles (14-3) host Case Keenum and the surprising Minnesota Vikings (14-3) — in a matchup of teams that overcame losing their starting quarterbacks.

+This game was over.
+I don’t stop playing till the clock hit zero.
+That’s it.”

-The Eagles open as a 3 1/2-point favorite against the Vikings, while the Patriots open favored by 9 1/2 in their game.
+The Vikings open as a 3 ½-point favorite against the Eagles, while the Patriots open favored by 9 1/2 in their game.

 Being here is nothing new, of course, for New England, which has advanced to the Super Bowl in three of the past six seasons.